 Notification

-Before any self-mooring operationsthe Master first needs to comply with the following process.
+Before any self-mooring operations, the Master first needs to comply with the following process.

 The vessel’s Master must complete the “Notification of intention for self-mooring” checklist which you will find attached to the end of this document.

-The vessel’s Master will also be required to send over a risk assessment specific to this operation..
+The vessel’s Master will also be required to send over a risk assessment specific to this operation.
 A written procedure or method statement outlining the vessel’s process for self-mooring will also be required before any operation can commence as well as any emergency procedures related to the operation.

 These documents must be submitted to ftns@forthports.co.uk at least 24 hours prior to arrival.